deasmi/steamdeck-notes/README.md

 - Install extra desktop software from the store (L)
 - Use it as a desktop, sync your Firefox/chrome settings (L)
-- Use Heroic game launcher to install GOG/Epic (M)
+- ~~Use Heroic game launcher to install GOG/Epic~~ (M)
   - GOG works well, Witcher 3 and Cyberpunk running OK, but without Steam shaders
   - EPIC is a shit show, well won't run RDR2 and that's all I care about
-- Use Lutris to install games/game stores (L)
+- ~~Use Lutris to install games/game stores~~ (L)
   - These are self contained in a single directory.
 You will have one launcher install per game (~200M) so will have to logon separately
   - All wine settings for launcher and game are independent of other games
+- EPIC store is rubbish how ever it is installed, at least I cannot get RDR2 to run whatever I do and that's all I have that I care about
+- GOG games, download offline installer and run from steam, or just copy folder from PC
 - Manually install Origin/GOG/Epic (M/H)
   - See YouTube, rabbit hole, things end up wherever the youtuber thought best.
 - Use Boilr to import manual Origin/GOG/Epic games into Steam (L)